Estimating the performance boundary of Gottesman-Kitaev-Preskill codes and number-phase codes: Numerical Results and Discussion

 and plot the resulting contour map in Fig.~\ref{fig:boundary}, using linear interpolation between sampled points.
 From Eq.~\eqref{eq:infidelity_condition}, the optimal fidelity satisfies the bounds as We define a strict GKP advantage regime by

 and analogously define the NP advantage regime by

-The resulting boundaries are shown as the blue and green boundaries in Fig.~\ref{fig:boundary}.
+The resulting boundaries are shown as the green and blue boundaries in Fig.~\ref{fig:boundary}.
 This definition ensures the identified regions correspond to an unambiguous performance advantage.
 The black curve indicates the contour $\Delta \tilde{F}^{\mathrm{opt}}=0$, where the two codes exhibit equal near-optimal fidelity.

+The performance boundary is reached when the dephasing strength is approximately two orders of magnitude smaller than the photon-loss strength.
+Within the explored parameter regime